 The two metrics differ entirely in the value of a sacrifice hit.
 For example, a sac fly that drives in a run will count as one RBI for that hitter.
 However, since the term is a sacrifice fly, the out won’t count negatively against a player’s batting average.
 Another way these two metrics differ is that a hitter who walks and drives in a run will also count as an RBI, but it won’t raise their average batting number.

-Even though the RBI stat is a good indicator of runs driven in during a season, it’s not always the most helpful stat to measure how effective a hitter is.
-For example, Barry Bonds walked intentionally 232 times in 2004, which took the bat out of his hands when he would come to the plate to hit.
+From my experience watching baseball, focusing only on a player’s RBI total can be mislead.
+For instance, Barry Bonds walked intentionally 232 times in 2004, which took the bat out of his hands when he would come to the plate to hit.
 Sometimes teams would even walk Barry Bonds to bring in a run since they did not want Barry to hit, so those instances limited how many runs he could bat in during the season.
+Therefore, without looking at the complete picture, you might say that Barry Bond underachieved a bit in this category, which was more due to the number of walks he had.

 Another issue with looking at the RBI stat column is that certain players in the lineup have more chances to drive in runs than others.
 For example, a leadoff hitter is typically not a home run hitter, so there won’t be anyone on base when they come to bat to start the game.
 Their goal is to become a baseman on the paths for another hitter in the lineup to drive them into home plate.